ricardoboss/ricardoboss.github.io/content/drafts/2021-05-19-developing-extended-nmea.md

 The protocol itself is pretty simple.
 I will skip the physical part of the protocol, which involves connecting wires in a specific way and go directly to the textual representation.

 The basic concept to grasp is what a "sentence" is.
-A sentence always begins with the "$" character and always ends with "<CR><LF>" (a windows-style line ending).
+A sentence always begins with the `$` character and always ends with `<CR><LF>` (a windows-style line ending).
 They are always made up of printable ASCII characters and should not be more than 80 characters in length.

 Next, we define three different sentence types: